jason-spence-lab/Holloway2020/README.md

 # Holloway2020

-This repository contains code for analyses as seen in "Differentiation of human intestinal organoids with endogenous vascular endothelial cells" - Holloway et. al (2020).
+This repository contains code for analyses as seen in "Differentiation of human intestinal organoids with endogenous vascular endothelial cells" - Emily M. Holloway et. al (2020).

 Manuscript can be found here: https://www.biorxiv.org/content/10.1101/2020.03.15.991950v1.